danabo/blog/content/posts/Bayesian information theory.md

 h\_\\H(\\dom{\\H}{001}) = -\\lg\\par{\\frac{0}{1}} = \\infty\\,.
 $$

 We've maximized the amount of narrowing-down - it's infinite.
 But at the same time this defeats the actual goal of being maximally certain about predictions.
 Having an empty hypothesis set is a degenerate state.
 Clearly, too much information gain is bad.
 Is there an ideal trade-off?
+That is a question I hope to explore in a future post (unpublished: {{< locallink "Information Gain Dynamics" >}}).

 ## Compound hypotheses